GUARDIANS-infrastructure/Project3D-artefacts/UAT/RDDP_UAT/RDDP_UAT_01-cohort_beacon/RDDP_UAT_01-informatician_A.md

 > Provide additional details, comments or suggestions if needed

-Beacon response display `apiVersion` that is the version of the beacon specification followed, and `version` that is the current version of the beacon node.
+- Beacon response display `apiVersion` that is the version of the beacon specification followed, and `version` that is the current version of the beacon node.
 That is confusing for the user.

+- The field `response.organization.name` is currently "Garvan Institute for Medical Research" while ut should be "Garvan Institute **of** Medical Research" (note that the description is correct).
+Issue reported [#4](https://github.com/Garvan-Data-Science-Platform/beacon2-pi-api/issues/4)